Mountain Commandments

 Slow the fuck down.

-• Plan A gets you out there; Plan Z gets you home
+Plan A gets you out there; Plan Z gets you home.

-• Find the glory in it all
+Find the glory in it all.

-Every adventure drifts from its original plan.
-Gear fails.
-Weather turns.
+As every adventure unfolds, it never follows the details from the original plan.
+Gear malfunctions.
+Weather shifts.
 Trails disappear.
-None of these are failures—they’re life.
-The mountains don’t care about your goals, your timelines, or your sense of control.
+None of these are failures - they are life.The mountains don’t care about your goals, your timelines, or your sense of control.
 The wilderness will continue being wild.
 The best you can do is meet it prepared, and humble.

 And then there is the unexpected gift of it all.

-Some of my favorite memories live in discomfort: skiing through a freezing cloud, visibility cut to a few feet, laughing with a friend at how ridiculous that we choose to be there.
-We laugh, we rest, we endure—and in that, we create something.
+After days of being trapped in a rainstorm, rivers too flooded to pass, sometimes the frustration and tests of patience give way to awe. .
+What a privilege it is to witness a storm in full force.
+The wonder is reserved in sunset views from the summit.
+It’s in the mud gripping your shoes, the soaked socks, the endless uphill, the wind flattening your tent.
+Some of my favorite memories live in discomfort: skiing through a freezing cloud, visibility cut to a few feet, laughing with a friend at how ridiculous it all was.
+We laugh, we rest, we endure, and we are lucky to do it at all.
+In that, we create something.
 A story.
 A feeling.
 A way of seeing that lingers longer than the effort itself.

 So I remain a visitor.